- Application Reference Resources:

 - Additional considerations for extraordinary circumstances are given during the process.
 These include: an uneven academic record; strong academic record but facing special circumstances (e.g., family in crisis, in need of extra support, etc.); eligibility for free or reduced-price lunch; single-parent family; non- or limited-English-speaking family.

-Is EIP Right for the Student?
+Is EIP Prep the Best Fit for Your Student?

-- Can the student realistically participate in all EIP activities?
+- Can the student realistically participate in all EIP Prep activities?
 These includes but are not limited to a 3 week academy every summer and monthly Saturdays throughout the school year.

 - Will the student actively participate in weekly academic coaching and mentoring sessions?